 B.5.
-Description of how the anthropogenic emissions of GHG by sources are reduced below those that would have occurred in the absence of the registered small-scale CDM project activity:
+Description of how the anthropogenic emissions of GHG by sources are reduced below

 In absence of this project activity, the swine producers would not change their animal waste management system practices.
 They have no motivations or financial resources to implement a different waste treatment as open anaerobic lagoons.